The Voyage of The Aegre: Notes on Chapter 20- High and Dry on Pago Pago

 What happened to The Aegre?

-As I tell in the book, we left the hull of The Aegre with shipwright Ken Bailey, who had agreed to repair the planking, then build a new mast, re-rig her, and put her up for sale.
-He would deduct his costs from the sale price.
-He spent much of 1975 working on her in his spare time, and we exchanged many letters about the details.
-Eventually, nearly a year later, in September 1975, he completed her repair and sold her to the one Scandanavian living on the island, Hans Mose.
+As I tell in the Postscript to the book, we left the hull of The Aegre with shipwright Ken Bailey, who had agreed to repair her and put her up for sale.
+Nearly a year later, in September 1975, he completed the repair and she was quickly bought by the only Scandinavian living on the island, Hans Mose.

 But then, in March 1976, a young American Peace Corps volunteer, Gene Feldman, who was working in Upolo, Western Samoa, came over to Pago Pago to join a team doing experimental tuna fishing.
 Each morning, they would head out of the harbour early, looking for schools of tuna.
-It was on one such day at sunrise that he caught a glimpse of a little white double-ended Scandanavian-like sailing boat rocking gently on a mooring.
+On one such day at sunrise, he caught a glimpse of a little white double-ended Scandinavian-like sailing boat rocking gently on a mooring.
 The boat seemed strangely out of place in the middle of the South Pacific.

 The restored Aegre